v-fearam/github-metrics-collector/readme.md

 1. Navigate to the resource group using the Azure Portal.
 2. Select the SQL Database
 3. Select the Query Editor
-4. Enter your username and password.
+4. Log in using your Azure Account.
 The first time you do this, you’ll need to configure the firewall by following the portal instructions.
-5. Copy the code from ./scripts.sql, and paste on the Query Editor
+5. Copy the code from ./scripts.sql and paste it into the Query Editor.
-6. Execute
+6. Execute the script.
-7. Review the table that was created and explore any store procedures
+7. Review the created table and explore any stored procedures.

-## Error

-So far, we have an error in the connector to the database, a new one need to be created using Azure Portal and associate with the activities.
+8. Grant permissions to the Logic App User Managed Identity.
+Copy the code from ./UserManageIdentity.sql and paste it into the Query Editor.
+9. Execute the script.

 ## Test the Workflow

 1. Navigate to the resource group using the Azure Portal.
 2. Select the Azure Logic App
-3. Select the Logic app designer
+3. Open the Logic App Designer.
-4. Run it
+4. Run the workflow.
-5. Select Run History, and see if the workflow was succeced executed
+5. Select **Run History** and check if the workflow executed successfully.
-6. Select the SQL Database
-7. Select the Query Editor
-8. Enter your username and password.
-9. See the data in the tables

 ## Report